teejee2008/aptik/MANUAL.md

       * Fedora-based distros - Installed using `dnf` or `yum` in order of preference
       * Arch-based distros - Installed using `pacman`
       2. Debian-based distros - Any deb files in backup folder `<basepath>/debs` will be installed using `apt` or `gdebi` in order of preference.
       3. Newly downloaded packages will be copied back to the backup location `<basepath>/cache`.
-This is useful if you use the same backups to restore to another machine.
-The next run will have all required packages in cache, and package download will not be required.
+This is useful if you use same backups to restore to another machine.
+The next restore will have all required packages in cache, and download will not be required while reinstalling packages.
       4. Package manager cache is cleaned after restoring packages.
-This saves disk space and removes packages which are no longer required.
+This removes downloaded packages which are no longer required, and saves disk space on the system.

 ### User Accounts